openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 ### Create library with extensions

+If you want to create an extension library, for example in order to load these extensions to the Model Optimizer, you need to do next steps:
-First of all, entry point for extension library is needed, OpenVINO™ provides an `OPENVINO_CREATE_EXTENSIONS()` macro, which allows to define an entry point to a library with OpenVINO™ Extensions.
+Create an entry point for extension library.
+OpenVINO™ provides an `OPENVINO_CREATE_EXTENSIONS()` macro, which allows to define an entry point to a library with OpenVINO™ Extensions.
 This macro should have a vector of all OpenVINO™ Extensions as an argument.

 Based on that, the declaration of an extension class can look as follows: